 Last spring, I had lunch with Mark White, the former governor of Texas.
 I wasn’t attending some huge conference where he was the speaker.
-It was just Mark and me and Joe Holley, a friend who works with the Houston Chronicle and got us all together at Mark’s favorite restaurant, The Reef.
+It was just Mark and me and Joe Holley, a friend who worked with the Houston Chronicle and got us all together at Mark’s favorite restaurant, The Reef.
 I got there a little early, so I went to the restroom to check for fashion disasters.
-Usually scattered and in a rush leaving the house, I’ve been known to put my shirt on inside out or leave something untied.
+Usually scattered and in a rush leaving the house, I’ve been known to put my shirt on inside out or miss a button.

 We were early for the lunch crowd but heading to the back table, he was stopped by at least two people he knew.
 Once we sat down, another man came by to introduce himself.
 Mark was enthusiastic and gracious, even drawing me into the conversation.
-This tall man with the reddened face and the prominent nose was definitely admired.
+This tall former state leader with the reddened face and the prominent nose was definitely admired.

 An friendly squabble breaks the ice

 When Joe joined us fifteen minutes later, Mark and I were arguing.
 I’m a tap water drinker, but Mark wouldn’t hear of that.
 “Bring her something fizzy,” Mark told the waiter.
 The waiter brought me a San Pellegrino and began to pour it into my water glass.
 “Don’t make her drink that stuff out of that glass.
 Bring her one of those goblets or wine glasses.”
 The waiter was smiling.
 On later telling, some female friends thought Mark was bossy.
 Hard to explain but to me, it felt like sparing between two old friends wanting the other to get the most enjoyment out of an outing.